SCD1 Is a Novel Molecular Target in Renal Cell Carcinoma

-Stearoyl-CoA desaturase (SCD1), a lipid metabolism enzyme, was observed in the Cancer Biology and Translational Oncogenomics Lab to be abnormally expressed in clear cell renal cell carcinoma (ccRCC) at high levels when compared to patient-matched normal tissue at both the transcriptional level and protein level.
+Stearoyl-CoA desaturase (SCD1), a lipid metabolism enzyme, was observed in Dr. Copland's Cancer Biology and Translational Oncogenomics Lab to be abnormally expressed in clear cell renal cell carcinoma (ccRCC) at high levels when compared with patient-matched normal tissue at both the transcriptional level and protein level.

 This occurs as an early event seen in stage I patient samples, and expression remains elevated throughout the course of disease progression, while normal tissue expression is nominal if at all present.